nanotheorygroup/kaldo/docs/interface.md

-# Interfacing with other codes
+# Interfacing with Other Codes

 ## LAMMPS setup

 Compile LAMMPS as a lib